SwoyamjitBiswal/SwoyamjitBiswal/README.md

   <img src="https://i.ibb.co/xzvFtfB/coding.gif" width="300" alt="Coding Animation">
 </p>

-I’m **Swoyamjit Biswal**, a **Computer Science & Engineering student** passionate about crafting meaningful digital experiences.
+I’m **Swoyamjit Biswal**, a **Computer Science & Engineering student** passionate about designing seamless interfaces and building scalable applications.
-I love designing intuitive interfaces, developing scalable systems, and exploring technologies that make life simpler and smarter.
+I focus on merging **creativity with clean code** to craft digital solutions that inspire and perform.

 💡 *“Turning ideas into innovation — one line of code at a time.”*